mathspp/mathspp/pages/talks_/_tutorials/text.md

 ## ✏️ Tutorials

+This table lists the tutorials I've given at Python conferences and meetups.
+Whenever possible, I include a link to the original session page and to the main reference I used when creating the talk.

 | Date | Conference | Tutorial title | Reference |
 | :- | :- | :- | :- |
 | 14-07-2025 | EuroPython 2025 | [Mastering decorators](https://ep2025.europython.eu/session/mastering-decorators-the-cherry-on-top-of-your-functions) | [Online course](https://decorators.mathspp.com) |